All the easyJet flights cancelled today from UK airports

 Airline says it is pro-actively cancelling 240 flights in the 10 days to 6 June, giving passengers some advance notice

-Britain's biggest budget airline, easyJet, has cancelled at least 40 domestic and European flights on Wednesday – mainly to and from its biggest base, London Gatwick airport.
+Britain's biggest budget airline, easyJet, has cancelled at least 36 domestic and European flights on Thursday to and from its biggest base, London Gatwick airport.

-The Independent calculates six domestic flights have been grounded from easyJet’s main base, including two round-trips from Gatwick to Edinburgh.
+The Independent calculates at least four domestic flights have been grounded: round-trips from Gatwick to Belfast City and Glasgow.

-Twenty international flights are cancelled, including round-trips from Gatwick to Catania in Sicily, Prague and Bordeaux.
+Twenty-two international flights are cancelled, including round-trips from Gatwick to Agadir in Morocco, Prague and Gibraltar.

 The airline says it is proactively cancelling 240 flights in the 10 days to 6 June, giving passengers some advance notice.
-But there are also some last-minute groundings, with travellers to Venice and Edinburgh already at the airport when their flights were axed.
+But there are also some last-minute groundings, with travellers to Nice, Montpellier and Marseille given as little as two hours’ notice that their flights were axed.

-While airlines do not disclose passenger loads on the grounds of commercial sensitivity, if an average of 150 people were booked on each flight at the point of cancellation then 6,000 travellers will have been affected by today’s cancellations.
+While airlines do not disclose passenger loads on the grounds of commercial sensitivity, if an average of 150 people were booked on each flight at the point of cancellation then over 5,000 travellers will have been affected by today’s cancellations.

 - Belfast City